asyncapi/website/pages/docs/concepts/asyncapi-document/securing-operations.md

 For example, let's say you have an AsyncAPI document with a channel called users and two operations within that channel: `createUser` and `getUser`.
 The server-level security is set to use API key authentication for all operations within all channels.
-However, you want to enforce OAuth2 authentication specifically for the getUser operation.

 The following example explains how to include security requirement for operations definition